JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Here we use the [UIDevice](https://developer.apple.com/documentation/uikit/uidevice?language=objc)
+Here we can use the [UIDevice](https://developer.apple.com/documentation/uikit/uidevice?language=objc)
-class from the Apple UIKit Framework, which is not available from Java, but it is only usable from Swift and Objective-C.
+class from the Apple UIKit Framework, which is not available in Java, it is only usable in Swift and Objective-C.
-Kotlin/Native compiler comes with a set of pre-imported frameworks, so that we may use
+Kotlin/Native compiler comes with a set of pre-imported frameworks, so we can use
 the UIKit Framework without additional steps.
-One may find more about Objective-C and Swift Interop [here](/docs/reference/native/objc_interop.html)
+You can find out more about the Objective-C and Swift Interop [here](/docs/reference/native/objc_interop.html)

 ## Updating Gradle Scripts